 2728 Old Concord Road, Salisbury, NC 28146

-Purpose: Devoted to providing job-seeking skills for adults with developmental disabilities, leading to competitive and/or sheltered employment.
+Purpose: Devoted to providing opportunity and training for adults with disabilities so that they may develop work habits and skills leading to employment.
 Currently, clients range in age from 18 to 82.
 Many have limited external support.

 Rufty-Holmes Senior Center

 1120 S. Martin Luther King Jr. Ave., Salisbury, NC 28144